Dotmap ransomware removal instructions

-Dotmap is a malicious software categorized as ransomware.
-It encrypts data and forces its victims to pay a ransom (purchase a decryption tool/key).
-Dotmap belongs to Djvu ransomware family, it was discovered by Michael Gillespie.
-This ransomware changes names of encrypted files by adding ".dotmap" extension.
-For example, it renames a file named "1.jpg" to "1.jpg.dotmap" and so on.
-Instructions on how to decrypt data (ransom note) can be found in "_readme.txt" file, it should be placed in folders that contain encrypted files.
+Dotmap is malicious software categorized as ransomware.
+It encrypts data and forces victims to pay a ransom (purchase a decryption tool/key).
+Dotmap belongs to Djvu ransomware family and was discovered by Michael Gillespie.
+This ransomware changes the names of encrypted files by adding the ".dotmap" extension.
+For example, "1.jpg" becomes "1.jpg.dotmap".
+Instructions on how to decrypt data can be found in the form of a ransom message within a "_readme.txt" file, which is stored in folders that contain encrypted files.

-Victims are informed that they can return their files, however, to be able to do it they must to purchase a decryption tool and key.
-It is stated that all files get encrypted with a strongest encryption, which means it is impossible to decrypt them without using the right tool/key.
-In this particular case the price of decryption is $980.
-However, Dotmap's developers offer a 50% discount for victims who will contact them in the first 72 hours after encryption.
-They make it clear that if people want to decrypt files (get access to them) they will have to make a payment no matter what.
-To prove that they have the right tool these cyber criminals offer a free decryption of one file.
-Victims can send it to email@example.com or firstname.lastname@example.org email address.
+Victims are informed that they can restore their files, however, they are encouraged to purchase a decryption tool and key.
+It is stated that all files are encrypted with the strongest encryption and, therefore, it is impossible to decrypt them without using the correct tool/key.
+In this particular case, the cost of decryption is $980, however, Dotmap's developers offer a 50% discount for victims who contact them within the first 72 hours following encryption.
+They make it clear that if people wish to decrypt files and regain access to them, they will have to make a payment.
+To 'prove' that they have the correct tool, these cyber criminals offer free decryption of one file.
+Victims can send this file to the email@example.com or firstname.lastname@example.org email address.
 Another way to contact Dotmap's developers is via Telegram by looking for the @datarestore account.
-Once contacted, they will send instructions on how to make a payment.
-Typically, they prefer to be paid in cryptocurrency.
-However, we do not recommend to trust and pay any ransomware developers.
-Most people do not receive decryption tools/keys as they were promised.
-Unfortunately, cyber criminals/ransomware developers usually are the only ones who can provide their victims with those tools.
-They use cryptography algorithms (symmetric or asymmetric) that cause strong encryptions, most of them are impossible to decrypt without the help of particular ransomware's developers.
-Usually the only way to restore files for free is to use data backup that was/if was created before having a computer infected with such malicious software.
-However, if during the encryption there was no Internet connection or/and developer's server was not responding, then it might be possible decrypt files with an offline decryption tool.
-More information about it can be found by clicking this link.
+Once contacted, they will send instructions on how to make payment.
+Typically, they prefer to be paid in a cryptocurrency, however, we do not recommend that you trust or pay any ransomware developers.
+Most people do not receive decryption tools/keys as promised.
+Unfortunately, only cyber criminals/ransomware developers can provide victims with these tools.
+They use cryptography algorithms (symmetric or asymmetric) that cause strong encryptions, and thus most are impossible to decrypt without the help of ransomware developers.
+The only way to restore files free of charge is usually via a data backup that was created before infection with malicious software.
+If during encryption there was no Internet connection or the developer's server was not responding, it might be possible decrypt files with an offline decryption tool.
+More information about this method can be found by clicking this link.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Dotmap is similar to other programs of this type such as DDOS, PLUT, SYSTEM FAILURE and many others.
-What most of them have in common is that they are designed to encrypt data and to force victims to pay a ransom.
-Main differences usually are price of the decryption and encryption algorithm that was used to lock victim's data.
-However, the biggest problem is that decryption without using the right tools/keys are impossible.
-It could be possible only if ransomware-type program is not finished, in other words, has some bugs, flaws and so on.
-For this reason we recommend to always have a data backup created and to store it on some remote sever (like Cloud) or unplugged storage device.
+Dotmap is similar to many other programs of this type such as DDOS, PLUT, and SYSTEM FAILURE.
+They generally encrypt data and force victims to pay a ransom.
+Main differences are usually cost of decryption and encryption algorithm that was used to lock the victim's data, however, the main problem is that decryption without using the correct tools/keys is impossible.
+This might only be possible if the ransomware-type program is not finished and contains bugs/flaws.
+Therefore, maintain data backups and store them on remote severs (such as Cloud) or an unplugged storage device.